 Kansas City is known for its beautiful parks with sprawling spaces with everything from swings and slides to hiking trails, lakes and places to picnic.
-Here are Kansas City's Top 10 Parks in the Kansas City Metro--so get out and go!
+Here are the top 10 parks in the Kansas City Metro—so get out and go.

 Location: 7900 Renner Road, Shawnee

 Something Cool: Shawnee Mission Park has one of the greatest leash-free dog parks anywhere!